-Choosing a final disposition method is a big financial and emotional decisions a family can make.
-As of 2026, many individuals are looking beyond traditional burial and flame-based cremation toward more sustainable options.
-This Aquamation Cost Analysis aims to demystify the pricing structures associated with alkaline hydrolysis, helping you understand why this "green" alternative is gaining such rapid traction in the death-care industry.
+Choosing a final disposition method is one of the larger financial and emotional decisions a family can make.
+Many people are now looking beyond traditional burial and flame-based cremation toward more sustainable options.
+This guide explains the pricing structures associated with aquamation (alkaline hydrolysis), so you can understand what this water-based alternative typically costs and why prices vary so widely.

 In 2025, the national average for human aquamation is approximately $2,500.
 However, the market is currently in a state of flux as more facilities open and competition increases.
 To accurately budget, you must understand the three primary tiers of disposition costs.